 A vehicle that is violating any emergency no-parking provisions.

 Any other condition where permitted or required by law.

 [Amended 6-26-2007 by Ord.
 No. 2007-21]

 A licensee performing towing service for the Township of Pequannock or called by a police officer shall perform on a rotating basis.
-No Licensee shall sub-contact with another Licensee, for covering the Licensee's assigned towing responsibilities.
+No Licensee shall sub-contract with another Licensee, for covering the Licensee's assigned towing responsibilities.
 When a Licensee is unable to provide towing service, in the case of a disabled wrecker or a second call, the next Licensee shall be given the assignment, and so on.
-When possible second call shall be given to the next licensee in rotation.
-When the owner or driver of a disabled vehicle indicated a choice of a specific licensee, that licensee shall be called and no wrecker shall be assigned from the rotating list.
+When possible a second call shall be given to the next licensee in rotation.
+When the owner or driver of a disabled vehicle indicates a choice of a specific licensee, that licensee shall be called and no wrecker shall be assigned from the rotating list.
 No licensee shall respond to the scene of an accident except upon notification by the police officer in charge in Police headquarters or upon request of the driver or owner of a disabled vehicle.

-All Licensee's shall be responsible for coverage of at minimum 85% of their assigned wrecker requests during their assigned time.
+All Licensees shall be responsible for coverage of at minimum 85% of their assigned wrecker requests during their assigned time.
 Any Licensee that does not provide minimum coverage for any two week assignment, within their one year registration, shall be notified in writing and shall be removed from their assigned rotation, and a replacement shall be made.

 Such additional rules and regulations regarding the rotation of wreckers as may be hereafter promulgated by the Chief of Police shall take effect immediately after service of a copy thereof to all permit holders for wreckers in the Township.
 Service on a licensee may be made by sending by ordinary mail a copy of the additional rules and regulations to said licensee's business address.